f4exb/sdrangel-docker/readme.md

 **Check the discussion group** [here](https://groups.io/g/sdrangel)

+&#9758; If you have already installed Docker and are familiar with it you can skip directly to the "Docker images" section at the bottom of the document

 <h2>Install Docker</h2>

 This is of course the first step.
 Please check the [Docker related page](https://docs.docker.com/install/) and follow instructions for your distribution.